Semiparametric Efficient Inference in Adaptive Experiments

 \subsection{Asymptotic Confidence Sequences}

 Because of their stronger time-uniform guarantees, the CSs in the preceding section produce intervals that have larger widths than their fixed-time CI counterparts.
-In the fixed-time setting, exact error coverage is not guaranteed, and the analyst must rely on asymptotic coverage guarantees. \cite{waudbysmith2023timeuniform} introduce the sequential analogue of asymptotic confidence intervals, asymptotic confidence sequences (AsympCS), by defining a sequence of intervals which converges to some (unknown) CS.
+In the fixed-time setting, exact error coverage is not guaranteed, and the analyst must rely on asymptotic coverage guarantees. \cite{waudbysmith2023timeuniform} introduce the sequential analogue of asymptotic CIs, asymptotic CSs (AsympCS), by defining a sequence of intervals which converges to some (unknown) CS.
 We now define our AsympCS for $\theta_0$.